Skip to main content

 Quick answer

-This comparison was updated on July 5, 2026.
-An AI document reader is software that uses AI to read a file, pull out text, summarize it, answer questions, translate passages, or turn it into audio.
+An AI document reader uses AI to help you read a file.
+Depending on the tool, it can pull out text, sum up a file, answer questions, translate text, or read it aloud.

 The best choice depends on the job.